bvaughn/task-runner/source/README.md

 This type of task lets you treat a collection of tasks as a single tr.

+* `tr.Chain`: Lightweight interface to create a dependency graph task.
 * `tr.Composite`: Executes a set of Tasks either in parallel or one after another.
 * `tr.Graph`: Executes of a set of Tasks with dependencies on each other in the correct order.
 * `tr.Observer`: Observes (but does not execute) a collection of Tasks.
 These tasks do not have to be related in any way.